 The VOX activation of the linear by 5W output from the FT-817 works as long as you don't pause for breath.
 With less than 5W input the VOX operation is unusable.
 It would be handy to be able to reduce the input power to the linear to scale back to 20-50W, but this will mean adapting the KL-400 to accept a PTT input from the FT-817 ACC interface.
 I got some tips from Bert van Lelieveld PA3EKA (with the help of the Wayabck Machine since his ham web pages went down some years ago) and compared his RM Italy KL-500 information with the KL-400 schematic.
 I hope Bert doesn't mind, here's his photo of his KL-500 Rev 3.00 mod with a phono socket to the back of the amp:

 In essence, there's an NPN transistor that's used to switch the power amp side of the circuit via a relay.
 If you short the collector of that transistor to 0V that switches you to transmit mode.
 In the case of the KL-500 version 3.00 board that's TR3.
 In the case of my KL-400 Rev 4.10 board, that's T4, a BC547.
 Pull point marked with the red dot below to 0V with the PTT output from the FT-817 and then you can forget about VOX feature and switch the SSB / AM switch to AM.
-Before I do this, I'd like to make an isolation circuit for the PTT output.
-It's not that I don't trust RM Italy not to fry my precious Yaesu radio, but. . .
+I did this mod by adding a wire to the pad for R23 (green dot) which is a no-fit and also connected to the collector of T4.
+It works just fine.
+While I was at it I also added a 13.8V out switched from the main amp power switch to switch the external fan.
+To finish, I'd like to make an isolation circuit for the PTT output.
+It's not that I don't trust RM Italy not to fry my precious Yaesu radio but, frankly, I want a relay in the link.

 I use a homebrew, fully-isolated digital modes interface with its own USB interface.
 It's based on KK7UQ's design, but I use the 1kHz right channel PTT tone detected with my own circuit.
 Therefore only a USB sound card is needed (no serial interface).
 Below I've added a picture of the innards of the finished interface.
 You can see the 'sound card' on the right - about the size of a postage stamp after throwing away the plastics and desoldering the USB connector.
 The sound interface was about $1.50 direct from China including postage, not really worth making your own!
 The most 'expensive' parts were the isolation transformers which were about $5 each.
 The whole thing cost about $30 including cable, case, etc. - and I have a load of extra parts for other projects.